 According to HR Dive, confidence in independent workers is higher than ever, which means that you are working with people who are often happy and content with their situations.
 A confident worker is most likely a capable one, and when you’re delivering these talented workers to your clients there’s a higher chance of satisfaction for all involved, from the employee to the client to the staffing company.
 At Pinnacle Group, we strive to make sure that any worker we hire and place at a client fits the culture of the client.
 In a contingent labor economy with confident and satisfied workers, this becomes easier.

 We’d be lying if we said that it is easy to fight in this “war on talent.”
-But we’ve never been afraid of hard work, that’s how we’ve been able to win the clients we’ve won and reach the level of success we’ve reached.
+But we’ve never been afraid of hard work, that’s how we’ve been able to win the clients we’ve won and reach the level of success we’ve reached with our talent solutions.

 The IT staffing and contingent labor world is constantly changing, evolving, and growing.
 If you’re a talented consultant or recruiter and looking to work with a fast-growing company with an entrepreneurial spirit, I’d love to talk to you.
 Shoot me an email at Freddy.Vaca@pinnacle1.com with some background information and let’s get going.
 If you’re interested in learning about the culture at Pinnacle, read this blog post by Kyle Pittenger, SVP of Sales at Pinnacle Group.